skolia/conanexiles_archiver/README.md

 ##### Configuration File

-opt_pause_on_end=1Edit the sample file provided or create a batch file (text) with your favorite text editor (notepad works) and call the file `archive_conan_exiles.txt`.
+Edit the sample file provided or create a batch file (text) with your favorite text editor (notepad works) and call the file `archive_conan_exiles.txt`.
 You can save it in any of the following locations:

 ```
 %PUBLIC%\Config\Documents